Magdalena Larreboure

 Harvard University

-I am a second year PhD student in Public Policy at Harvard University, following the Politics and Institutions track.
+I am a PhD Candidate in Public Policy at Harvard University, following the Politics and Institutions track.

 I am interested in political economy, with a focus on climate politics and policy.
 Within my research, I explore the impact of collective action and social movements in influencing electoral decisions, the significance of natural disasters as catalysts for policy change, and the framing of energy bills to gain legislators’ support.